ika-rwth-aachen/RoadGeneration/README.rst

 Documentation
 -------------

-If you want to include the library in your project, a simple but well designed C++ reference `documentation <https://ika-rwth-aachen.github.io/RoadGeneration/index.html>`__ is provided.
+If you want to include the library in a project, a simple but well designed C++ reference `documentation <https://ika-rwth-aachen.github.io/RoadGeneration/index.html>`__ is provided.
 The input file format specification can be found `here <https://ika-rwth-aachen.github.io/RoadGeneration/inputdoc.html>`_.